Get help straight away if you've been evicted illegally. Contact the police if your landlord threatens violence.

 - just leave your belongings on the doorstep for you to collect

 Contact your landlord to arrange the return or collection of your belongings.

 Get your tenancy deposit back

 The service can also help if you disagree with the amount the landlord has kept.

-If your landlord refuses to use the dispute resolution service, you can take them to court for the return of your deposit.
+You can take your landlord to court for the return of your deposit

-Last updated 26 Apr 2016 | © Shelter
+Last updated 18 Mar 2019 | © Shelter

 If you need to talk to someone, we’ll do our best to help